marekpetrik/craam2/README.md

   $ cmake . -G
 ```

-## Pull Request Guidelines ##
+## Pull/Merge Request Guidelines ##

-0. Do not add class `git add` when adding files to commits.
+0. Do not add files using `git add` when adding files to commits.
 Rather, call `git commit -a` in order to avoid adding spurious files

 1. All C++ code should be formatted using `clang-format` and the style file `craam/.clang-format`.
 For example: